Notable People

 He became the public face of a disease most people had never heard of

 Berns lived with progeria, the rare genetic condition that causes rapid premature aging.
 The Progeria Research Foundation, founded by his family, became central both to his life and to the public understanding of the disease.
-Its account of Life According to Sam makes clear how closely his story was tied to a larger research effort: his parents were not only caring for him, they were also helping build the institutional fight for treatment and awareness.
+Its account of Life According to Sam makes clear how closely his story was tied to a larger research effort: his parents were caring for him while helping build the institutional fight for treatment and awareness.

 That context matters because Berns was never just a symbol of illness.
 He grew up inside a family project that turned private crisis into public work.